shuaibibobo/Reverse-Mosaic/README.md

 ```

 ## Install the package and tool(s) dependencies:
-The following installs all nested tool dependancies, copies the tools to the ```<user>\.ReverseMosaic``` folder, and installs the ReverseMosaid package.
+The following installs all nested tool dependancies, copies the tools to the ```<user>\.ReverseMosaic``` folder, and installs the ReverseMosaic package.
 ```bash
 python install_all_tool_requirements.py <path_to_python_executable>
 ```